Lahdhirim/sentiment_classification_aws/README.md

 ## (BONUS) Steps to reduce overfitting
 - Freeze the backbone of the model during training.
 Note that keeping the last encoder layer (bert.encoder.layer.3) trainable allows for greater task-specific adaptation; otherwise, the classifier alone is too simple to capture complex patterns (Accuracy 66%).
 - Add dropout layer control in the configuration ([training_config.json](config/training_config.json)).
-- Disable learning rate warmup, otherwise the learning rate can remind too low and results in a fast overfiting.
+- Disable learning rate warmup, otherwise the learning rate can remain too low and results in a fast overfiting.